Upper Valley Turning Point

-Our focus is on peer support, because of its effectiveness, affordability and sustainability.
+We offer peer support, because of its effectiveness, affordability, and sustainability.
 Our efforts are inclusive.
 We support a variety of recovery services by filling the gaps among existing programs as well as providing our own.

-We seek to foster an environment in which people with addictive illness are accepted, treated and supported as any other patient, whether in a hospital, workplace, neighborhood or home.
+We foster an environment in which people with substance use disorder are accepted, treated, and supported as any other patient, whether in a hospital, workplace, neighborhood or home.